EPCCed/archer2-gpu-hip/lectures/1-introduction/README.md

 ---
 # Clock speed

-- Processor clock speed determines the fundamental rate of processing instructions, and hence data.
+- Processor clock speed determines the fundamental rate of processing instructions <br>and therefore data.

 - Historically, increases in CPU performance have been related to increases in clock speed.
 However, owing largely to power constraints, most modern processors have a clock speed of around 2-3 GHz.